What the UK Ticket Resale Ban Means for Touring Artists

 FAQ’s: UK Ticket Resale Ban

-The UK ticket resale ban will make it illegal to resell tickets above their original face value.
-This will have a knock-on effect for independent artists even though their shows rarely have any touting problems.
+The UK ticket resale ban makes it illegal to resell tickets above face value.
+This will have a knock-on effect for independent artists, even though their shows rarely have any touting problems.
 All artists must now choose compliant ticketing platforms, establish clear face-value resale policies, and communicate options to fans before any tickets go on sale.
 This is regardless of the venue size.

-Which ticketing platform should I use after the UK resale ban?
+Which ticketing platform should I be using now?

 Yes.
 The UK ticket resale ban affects all venues regardless of size, even though small venues (under 500 capacity) rarely experience touting.
 Independent artists and grassroots venues now face administrative burdens around resale compliance and fan communication, solving a problem most small shows never really had.